 For the past 18 years the Australian Research Centre for Urban Ecology (ARCUE) has made both a significant and remarkable contribution to evolution of the field of Urban Ecology in Australia.
-Regrettably, due to a lack of sustainable funding, ARCUE will cease operations on 31 December 2016.
+Regrettably, due to a lack of sustainable funding, ARCUE ceased operations on 31 December 2016.

 ARCUE’s commitment to understanding how ecological processes are modified by humans, and sharing its knowledge to inform decision makers how to increase and conserve biodiversity in human-modified landscapes, will have a lasting and profound impact both nationally and internationally.

 The success of ARCUE had been in the training of students and postdoctoral researchers who have gone on to lead their own research teams in this area contributing to better decision making for biodiversity in the urban environment.